Qui peut participer?

 Originally from Calgary, Canada, Sandy Williams attended the University of Calgary and Concordia University before relocating to Brussels in 2002 to attend P.A.R.T.S.
-After completing the Training Cycle he went on to create his own works (The Kansas City Shuffle) and collaborations with Jan Ritsema (Blindspot, KnowH2ow), Lynda Gaudreau (Document 4), Andros Zins-Browne (Day In / Day Out, Limewire), Michèle Anne De Mey (Sinfonia Eroica) and Deborah Hay (I'll Crane For You).
+After completing the Training Cycle he went on to create his own works "The Kansas City Shuffle", "Everything Happens So Much" and collaborations with Jan Ritsema "Blindspot", "KnowH2ow", Andros Zins-Brown "Day In / Day Out", "Limewire" and Deborah Hay "I'll Crane For You".

-From 2007-2012 Sandy worked with Anne Teresa de Keersmaeker's Rosas participating in the creations of Zeitung, The Song, En Attendent and Cesena among others.
+From 2007-2012 Sandy worked with Anne Teresa de Keersmaeker's Rosas participating in the creations of "Zeitung", "The Song", "En Attendent" and "Cesena" among others.

 David Zambrano (VE)

-For over 31 years, David Zambrano has been a monumental figure in the international dance community, and his passion for cultural exchange continues to influence his work.
+For over 33 years, David Zambrano has been a monumental figure in the international dance community, and his passion for cultural exchange continues to influence his work.
 Teaching and performing internationally, Zambrano is an ambassador and liaison across many borders, bringing together artists from all over the planet for his projects.
 An inspiring teacher, thrilling performer, and innovative choreographer, Zambrano has contributed generously to the field of dance in ways that have influenced many and impacted the dance world from several angles.
 His development of the “Flying Low” and “Passing Through” techniques are among his recent innovations that have helped to lead improvisational dance into an exciting future